-Since ours is a web based service, our customers depend on Internet service providers, online service providers and other Web site operators for access to our Web site.
-If our Web site experiences slower response times or decreased traffic for a variety of reasons, it could have an adverse affect on our business and results of operations especially as compared to other services that rely on other communication media as well.
+Our customers depend on Internet service providers, online service providers and other Web site operators for access to our Web site.
+If our Web site experiences slower response times or decreased traffic for a variety of reasons, it could have an adverse affect on our business and results of operations.
 Any outages, delays or other Internet difficulties due to system failures unrelated to our systems could have an adverse affect on our business and reputation.
 The Internet network infrastructure may not be able to support continued growth, which could adversely affect our business.